ONS-Innovation/keh-github-scraper-batch/README.md

 These instructions assume:

 1. You have a repository set up in your AWS account named sdp-dev-github-scraper.
 2. You have created an AWS IAM user with permissions to read/write to ECR (e.g AmazonEC2ContainerRegistryFullAccess policy) and that you have created the necessary access keys for this user.
-The credentials for this user are stored in ~/.aws/credentials and can be used by accessing --profile <aws-credentials-profile>, if these are the only credentials in your file then the profile name is default.
+The credentials for this user are stored in `~/.aws/credentials` and can be used by accessing `--profile <aws-credentials-profile>`, if these are the only credentials in your file then the profile name is default.

-You can find the AWS repo push commands under your repository in ECR by selecting the "View Push Commands" button.
-This will display a guide to the following (replace <aws-credentials-profile>, <aws-account-id> and <version> accordingly):
+You can find the AWS repository push commands under your repository in ECR by selecting the "View Push Commands" button.
+This will display a guide to the following (replace `<aws-credentials-profile>`, `<aws-account-id>` and `<version>` accordingly):

-Get an authentication token and authenticate your docker client for pushing images to ECR:
+(1) Get an authentication token and authenticate your docker client for pushing images to ECR:

 ```bash
 aws ecr --profile <aws-credentials-profile> get-login-password --region eu-west-2 | docker login --username AWS --password-stdin <aws-account-id>.dkr.ecr.eu-west-2.amazonaws.com
 ```

-Tag your latest built docker image for ECR (assumes you have run docker build -t sdp-repo-archive . locally first)
+(2) Tag your latest built docker image for ECR (assumes you have run docker build -t sdp-repo-archive . locally first)

 ```bash
 docker tag sdp-dev-github-scraper:latest <aws-account-id>.dkr.ecr.eu-west-2.amazonaws.com/sdp-dev-github-scraper:<version>